-Mark Kemp is a veteran journalist who’s served as editor in chief at Creative Loafing and SF Weekly, music editor at Rolling Stone, executive editor at Option, and VP of music editorial at MTV Networks, among others.
-He is the author of Dixie Lullaby: A Story of Music, Race and New Beginnings in a New South, and currently serves as the senior editor at the North Carolina magazine Our State.
+Mark Kemp is an award-winning journalist who’s served as music editor at Rolling Stone; executive editor at Option; vice president of music editorial at MTV Networks; and editor in chief at two alternative newsmedia outlets, Creative Loafing and SF Weekly.
+He is the author of Dixie Lullaby: A Story of Music, Race and New Beginnings in a New South, and recently retired after 40 years as an editor, the last six of which he served as senior editor at the North Carolina magazine Our State.
+He continues to contribute to various media outlets, including this blog as well as the travel blog of his life partner, Thrillermom, and her two lovely and talented daughters, Alora and Vivia.

-Visit Mark’s blog, Kempspiel, for news, commentary, stories from his archives and progress reports on new writing projects, books, readings and more.
-And buy a copy of Dixie Lullaby in hard and soft cover on Amazon.com (please avoid the ebook version, though, as it is riddled with errors introduced by original publisher Simon & Schuster).
-Follow Mark and Dixie Lullaby on Instagram @markkemp, Twitter @mkempNC and Facebook.
+Visit Mark’s Kempspiel page for his semi-regular writings and commentary on news topics and life events; stories from his archives; and progress reports on new projects, books, readings, and more.
+And buy a copy of Dixie Lullaby in hard or soft cover at Amazon.com (please avoid the ebook version, though, as it includes errors introduced by original publisher Simon & Schuster).
+And follow Mark on Instagram, Threads, Bluesky, and Facebook.

 Dixie Lullaby: A Story of Music, Race and New Beginnings in a New South